Foremark/Foremark/README.md

     - `markfront.js` — The main file of the viewer.
     - `markfront-*.js`, `*.css`, `assets/` — Asset files that are loaded on demand.
     - `markfront.bundle.js` — Includes all of the above files in a single large package.
 (Self-contained bundle)
+    - `*.wasm`
+    - `licenses.txt` — License information of all software packages included in this directory.
 - `dist/` — Provides a Markfront processor library.
     - `index.js` — The entry point of the library.